elarabyelaidy19/basecs/CS61B/Notes/Week 03.md

 * Interface inheritance (what): Simply tells what the subclasses should be able to do.
 * Implementation inheritance (how): Tells the subclasses how they should behave.

+## Interface & Classes
+- Interface implemented by classes, they describe the ability that can apply to many classes
+- Interface like abstract classes, they do not implemnts the methods they specify
+- one class can implemnts many interface.
+- class can extend only one class, class can extended by many classes.